 Students in our department benefit from small, interactive classes with dynamic scholars at the top of their fields, mentoring relationships with faculty, and hands-on learning experiences and internships.
 We sponsor many opportunities including a student-run newspaper and literary magazine, guest authors and speakers, language clubs, field trips, a competitive mediation team, and an on-campus history museum.
 In addition, our department is home to Grace’s Institute for Global Studies, an innovative living-and-learning community that connects students with opportunities for intercultural communication on campus and around the world.
 Our department also offers an innovative Graduate Partnership Program with Purdue University, making graduate courses affordable and accessible for Grace students.

 The Institute for Global Studies is your one-stop-shop when it comes to engaging the world.
 Learn how you can get involved.

 This is a club and varsity academic team that focuses on learning and practicing the art and skill of mediation.
 Students study the arts of peacemaking and negotiation and participate in regional

 and national mediation conferences and tournaments.
-For information about the Mediation Team email us.
+For information about our award winning Mediation Team email us.